samtekinc/CIS-hardening-macOS-BigSur/README.md

 - Task 5.2.7 _Password Age_ has a standard of passwords expiring after at most 365 days, however it should be modified to your organization's standards if applicable.
 - Task 5.2.8 _Password History_ has a standard of requiring a password to be different from at least the last 15 passwords, however it should be modified to your organization's standards if applicable.
 - Task 5.4 _Automatically lock the login keychain for inactivity_ has a standard of locking the keychain after 6 hours of inactivity, however this should be modified to your organizaiton's standards if applicable.
-- Task 5.10 _Ensure System is set to hibernate_ is set to CIS' example, however it should be modified to your organization's standards if applicable.
+- Task 5.10 _Ensure System is set to hibernate_ is set to CIS default, however it should be modified to your organization's standards if applicable.
 - Task 5.13 _Create a custom message for the Login Screen_ contains a placeholder message, however it should be modified to your organization's standards if applicable.
 - Task 5.14 _Create a Login window banner_ contains a placeholder message, however it should be modified to your organization's standards if applicable.
 - Task 5.17 _Secure individual keychains and items_ allows for a user's keychain to have a separate password than the user's account.
 This applied based on your organization's standards if applicable, refer to page 266 of the Benchmark.
+- Task 5.18 _System Integrity Protection status_ must be run from the Recovery OS.
+- Task 5.19 _Enable Sealed System Volume (SSV)_ must be run from the Recovery OS.
 ### 7.X
 - Task 7.1 _Extensible Firmware Interface (EFI) password_ is not a recommended practice for most use cases at this time.
 Refer to page 295 of the Benchmark for more information.
 - Task 7.2 _FileVault and Local Account Password Reset using AppleID_ is a concern in Enterprise environments.
 It may be unfavorable to use Apple services instead of Enterprise services.
 Refer to page 297 of the Benchmark.